A.A.S. in Biotechnology (A20100)

 Course work emphasizes biology, chemistry, mathematics, and technical communications.
 The curriculum objectives are designed to prepare graduates to serve in three distinct capacities: research assistant to a biologist or chemist; laboratory technician/instrumentation technician; and quality control/quality assurance technician.

-Graduates may find employment in various areas of industry and government including research and development, manufacturing, sales, and customer service.
+Graduates should be qualified for employment in various areas of industry and government, including research and development, manufacturing, sales, and customer service.

 The Biotechnology program focuses on the application of the biological sciences, biochemistry, and genetics to the preparation of new and enhanced agricultural, environmental, clinical, and industrial products, including the commercial exploitation of microbes, plants, and animals.
 Potential course work includes instruction in general biology, general and organic chemistry, physics, biochemistry, molecular biology, immunology, microbiology, genetics, and cellular biology.

 For more information about registration and enrollment, please see the College Catalog.
 You must have advisor approval to register and enroll.
 The advisor will ensure you are placed in the right sequence of courses to meet your academic and program completion needs.